-The VACUUM command rebuilds the entire database.
+The VACUUM command rebuilds the database file, repacking it into a minimal amount of disk space.
 There are several reasons an application might do this:

 Unless SQLite is running in "auto_vacuum=FULL" mode, when a large amount of data is deleted from the database file it leaves behind empty space, or "free" database pages.
 This means the database file might be larger than strictly necessary.
 Running VACUUM to rebuild the database reclaims this space and reduces the size of the database file.

 Frequent inserts, updates, and deletes can cause the database file to become fragmented - where data for a single table or index is scattered around the database file.
 Running VACUUM ensures that each table and index is largely stored contiguously within the database file.
 In some cases, VACUUM may also reduce the number of partially filled pages in the database, reducing the size of the database file further.

 Normally, the database page_size and whether or not the database supports auto_vacuum must be configured before the database file is actually created.
 However, when not in write-ahead log mode, the page_size and/or auto_vacuum properties of an existing database may be changed by using the page_size and/or pragma auto_vacuum pragmas and then immediately VACUUMing the database.
 When in write-ahead log mode, only the auto_vacuum support property can be changed using VACUUM.

 By default, VACUUM only works only on the main database.
 Attached databases can be vacuumed by appending the appropriate schema-name to the VACUUM statement.